A master’s student seeking to use coursework completed at another institution must provide the Graduate Studies Committee with:

-- A maximum of six semester hours of work from other institutions may be approved for use on the program of work.
+A maximum of six credit hours of work from other institutions may be approved for use on the program of work.

-- Coursework earned on the quarter system is normally calculated at two-thirds of the credit for courses offered on a semesterly basis.
+Coursework earned on the quarter system is normally calculated at two-thirds of the credit for courses offered during a term.
 Thus, a three credit-hour course taken on the quarter system may be transferred as no more than two credit hours.

-- Coursework taken abroad or on other credit-hour systems will be recalculated for semester-hour credit and the amount of credit approved will be determined by an evaluation of the content of the course as compared to an equivalent UT Austin course.
+Coursework taken abroad or on other credit-hour systems will be recalculated for term credit and the amount of credit approved will be determined by an evaluation of the content of the course as compared to an equivalent UT Austin course.

-- The course may not be taken at another institution during the semester of intended graduation at UT Austin, because the grades may not be received in time to certify the student’s program of work.
+The course may not be taken at another institution during the term of intended graduation at UT Austin, because the grades may not be received in time to certify the student’s program of work.

-Petitions and supporting documents may be sent to the master’s degree evaluators in the Graduate School, Main 101.
+Petitions and supporting documents may be sent to degree evaluators in the Graduate School at the linked email address above.
 Notification of the Dean of Graduate Studies’ decision will be sent to the graduate adviser of the student’s program.

 Grade-Point Average Calculation